-A sensitivity review has been undertaken of JC26/1920/111 by the Scottish Courts and Tribunals Service.
+A sensitivity review has been undertaken on the trial papers (JC26/2004/554) by the Scottish Courts and Tribunals Service (SCTS).
 As a result of this, some information in the files has been redacted due to sensitivity issues.

-An exemption under section 38(1)(b) of FOISA applies to some of this information because it is personal data of third parties and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
+An exemption under section 38(1)(b) of FOISA applies to the redacted information as it is personal data of third parties and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
 This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.